 They also have a section for produces and services.
 Out of the last 100 GMB optimizations we've completed, about 85% of businesses had left these areas empty.
 There is a good chance your competitors skimped on this area, so by filling out this information you will have an edge.
 Separate out services with different titles.
 Each service heading gives you a box to describe the service and utilize your keyword research.
 You can add 100 or more services to this section.

 If you own a shop that sells products, then I would still add at least 1-2 services.
 Even if that service is something like delivery or financing options.

 Step 3 - Add Media - Logos, Photos and Video

 Add a lot of photos.
 This is another underutilized area.
 To start, I would add at least 25, but you may want to look at your competitors and see how many photos they use.
 You can see this number in the Insight tab under the Photo report.
 Photos give customers an inside view of your business.
 Actually do a search for your business and look at the listing, so you understand how those images are displayed.
 Look at the main search and also map searches.

 Post images of the people that work for you, people in uniforms is ideal.
 Photos of your employees can tell a story, especially if you have photos of them having fun, laughing or smiling.

 You can take images of the inside and outside areas of your building or office.
 Do you have new technology or equipment?
 Add those photos to your Google My Business profile.

 In some cases, you can use photos of your customers to show users the type of people you service.
-We had a local gym that showed photos of their youth exercise program and was able to get signups from parents that mentioned they felt comfortable after viewing photos on Google.
+We had a client that was a local gym that showed photos of their youth exercise program.
+They were able to get signups from parents that mentioned they felt comfortable after viewing photos on Google.

 Step 4 - Read and Respond to Online Reviews